Lab 3 Writing Assignment

 Writing Assignment

-In this writing assignment you will learn to make high quality electrical schematics and mechanical drawings.
-You’ll then write text to describe the operation of the electrical system and the key aspects of the mechanical design presented.
+In this writing assignment you will learn to make high quality electrical schematics and equations.
+You’ll then write text to describe the operation of each circuit and how equations were used to specify component values.

 Statement of Work

-Prepare high-quality electrical schematics and a mechanical drawing to include in a methods section of a technical memo describing the operation of the turbidity meter you built in Lab 3.
-You should include a schematic for your 555 timer circuit and your transimpedance amplifier.
-The accompanying text should describe how the circuit and cuvette holder are used to build the turbidity meter.
+Prepare high-quality electrical schematics and a set of equations to include in a methods section of a technical memo describing the the circuits you built in Lab 3.
+You should include three schematics for your inverting offset amplifier, your 555 timer circuit, and your transimpedance amplifier.
+You should also include the equations you used to calculate component values for each circuit.
+The accompanying text should describe what each circuit does, how the circuit works, and how the circuit schematics and associated equations can be used to choose components and specify their values.

 An electrical schematic describes the functional connection of the components in an electrical circuit.
 It does not directly represent the physical layout of the circuit in 3d-space on a breadboard or printed circuit board.
 However, there are certain conventions you should follow when drawing your schematic to allow it to be easily read and understood.
 These are detailed in the lab submission sheet and the specs below.